 A student may not receive credit for course work taken at another college or university during any period in which the student has been placed on suspension by Virginia Tech for academic or disciplinary reasons.

 The Timetable (schedule of courses) is available online through Hokie SPA.
-The online Timetable allows students to search for courses by campus, term, subject, course number, and core area.
-Each course has its designated CRN.
-By using the online Timetable, students can get a class description (taken from the University Catalog), prerequisites, the instructor's name, day/time that the course meets, its location, and the exam time of the course.
+The online Timetable allows students to search for courses by campus, term, subject, course number, and general education requirement.
+Each course has a designated CRN.
+By using the online Timetable, students can get a class description (taken from the University Catalog), prerequisites, the instructor's name, offering day/time and location, and the exam time of the course.

-During the time of DropAdd, registration is real time; the Timetable updates immediately.
+During the drop/add period, registration is in real time and he Timetable updates immediately.

 To have a transcript sent to Virginia Tech from another institution, have the Registrar's Office at that institution send an official transcript to:

 For more information:

 250 Student Services Building

 Unofficial transcripts are available on Hokie SPA.

 Please contact your advisor if you are interested in transferring to a different major.